 While the AfCFTA offers significant opportunities for women entrepreneurs, it also poses challenges for women traders, mainly in the informal economy.

-Speaking at the ITUC Summer School in Lomé, Gladys Branche, Chair of the Sierra Leone Labour Congress Women’s Committee, said the AfCFTA agreement could help to address the unique challenges for particularly women in cross-border informal trade and small-scale businesses.
+Speaking at the ITUC Summer School in Lomé, Gladys Blanche, Chair of the Sierra Leone Labour Congress Women’s Committee, said the AfCFTA agreement could help to address the unique challenges for particularly women in cross-border informal trade and small-scale businesses.

 The annual ITUC Africa Trade Union Leadership School, known as the New Year School, provides a platform for trade unionists to discuss and reflect on contemporary social, economic and political matters affecting Africa.